 Tip: Rujiste Mountain – which stands 5,587 feet – is known for its ski resort, but in the summer, there are hiking trails through the forest.
 Bonus Tip: After hiking Ruijiste Mountain, stop at Snjezna Kuca-Rujiste for a traditional Bosnian mountain meal.

 Wander through a cemetery

-It’s difficult to believe that Mostar’s picture-perfect Old Town could have been exposed to the ugliness of war.
+It’s difficult to believe that Mostar’s quaintly rebuilt Old Town could have been exposed to the ugliness of war.
 To better understand the war and reflect on the reality of it, wander into one of the many cemeteries in Mostar.
 You will find the majority of gravestones date to the early 1990s.

 Tip: Interested in gaining a deeper understanding of the war that raged in Mostar?
 Take the Mostar in War Historical Walking Tour.

 Listen to live music at Black Dog Pub

 Hanging over the Radobolja creek that flows into the Neretva, just upstream from the small Crooked Bridge, is the Black Dog Pub.
 Unlike most of the other cafes and bars in Mostar, at Black Dog Pub there is local craft beer on tap and in bottles – which is a relatively new concept in Mostar.
 Live music is regularly scheduled – and recently Quiz Night was added to the list of evening events at the pub.
 While the interior exudes the feel of a cozy bar, the outdoor riverside terraces are a relaxing retreat.
 After sampling the brews Black Dog Pub has on offer, beer enthusiasts might want to join the Mostar Beer Tasting Tour.

 Tip: While the OldBridz beers seemed to be most popular local beer at Black Dog, we enjoyed the Livanjsko Pivo on tap!

 Swim at the Kravica Waterfalls